tudurom/bsc-thesis/main.typ

 // our current way of using computer systems depends on trusting that the semantics of the source code match those of the generated machine code.
 // The translation step is performed by a computer program called a _compiler_—more often than not the result of such a translation itself—in a process named _compilation_.

-Ken Thompson, of #unix fame, raised awareness of a self-replicating compiler attack in the lecture he gave upon receiving the Turing Award @trusting_trust.
+Ken Thompson, one of the original authors of #unix, raised awareness of a self-replicating compiler attack in a lecture he gave upon receiving the Turing Award @trusting_trust.
 In his lecture, he highlights the possibility for an attacker to breach the security of a computer system by modifying the compiler to insert malicious code when compiling a targeted security-sensitive source code file.
+The compiler is further altered to also insert the attack in itself when it detects that it is compiling its own source.
+The logic is as follows:

+#figure(kind: raw, caption: "The logic of the attack.")[
+#set align(left)
+#pad(x: 1em)[_
+  - If the source file being compiled belongs to the target, then insert code to breach its security.
+  - Else, if the source file is of the compiler, then insert code following the logic from @attack_logic.
+_]
+] <attack_logic>

-The compiler is further altered to insert the code that modifies the targeted program in newer versions of the compiler itself.
-This way, even when compiling the legitimate, unaltered version of the compiler, the malicious code will be proliferated in the resulting executable; because of the non-triviality of comparing source code to the executable, the attack would go unnoticed.
-This attack is commonly referred to as the 'trusting trust' attack, based on the title of Thompson's
-lecture: 'Reflections on Trusting Trust'.
+This way, even when compiling the legitimate, unaltered version of the compiler, the malicious code will be proliferated in the resulting executable, which will then infect the originally targeted program when it gets the chance.
+Due to the non-triviality of comparing source code to executables, the attack would go unnoticed: the user can compile the compiler again from clean sources and believe that the binary follows the expected semantics.
+This attack is commonly referred to as the 'trusting trust' attack, based on the title of Thompson's lecture: 'Reflections on Trusting Trust'.

 Free and open-source software constitutes an important part of the current software supply chain, owing to the ease of reusing code in other software